tousix/tousix-manager/docs/admin.rst

     Any changes or deletion could have an impact on your topology.

 * Log switch
     Contains logs sent by the controller via HTTP.
-Raw entry of these logs can be avaliable in JSON format.
+Raw entry of these logs can be available in JSON format.

 * PoP
     This model defines information on points of presence for the IXP.

 * Switch
     This entry have all the switches declared for linking the members.
     Note that the network capabilities have not been defined on this model, but on the :ref:`port` model).